leecrossley/cordova-plugin-directions/README.md

 ## Platforms

-Support for Android and Windows Phone 8.
-Address navigation is available on Android only.
+Support for iOS, Android and Windows Phone 8.
+Address navigation is available on iOS and Android only.

 ## License